BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 Moving to modern times:

-Using a program on my laptop called 'Stellarium', about 22:00 UT 25th July 2019, I decided, finally, that it was time to try tracking them down.
+2019, I decided, finally, that it was time to try tracking them down.
 I had a good view of the area of sky.
-I had to point my telescope east, about five degrees from the bright star Arcturus, to the easy to locate star Muphrid.
-Then, with my eye to the scope, I had to 'star hop' along about four stars further east and there, just below and close to the fourth, was Pallas.
-My first asteroid.
-I felt pleased that I'd tracked it down after all these years and I had a real feeling of accomplishment.
+I had to point my SkyWatcher 100ED-PRO telescope about five degrees to the west of the bright star Arcturus, to the easy to locate star Muphrid.

-“Hebe will be up later if you want to wait?” asked Mark, helpfully.
+“Hebe will be up later if you want to wait?”, asked Mark, helpfully.

-The SkyWatcher 130AZ-GTI has its own WiFi system, and connects to
+Note: The SkyWatcher 130P-AZ-GTI has its own WiFi

-the observer's mobile phone via an app to control the telescope.
-Initial set up of the scope is performed with the mobile app.
+system, and connects to the observer's mobile phone via an app to control the telescope.
+Initial set up of the scope is performed with the mobile

-buttons which activate the motors on the mounting axes.
+telescope with direction buttons which activate the motors on the mounting axes.

 Picture: The position of asteroid 4, Vesta, amongst the stars of southern Taurus (Tau), in November 2019